Azure-Samples/MachineLearningSamples-AMLVisionPackage-ISICImageClassification/README.md

 1. [Data acquision](code/01\_data\_acquisition\_and\_understanding/data\_acquisition.ipynb)

-We choose ISIC dataset for the image classification task.
+ISIC dataset is used for the image classification task.
 ISIC (The International Skin Imaging Collaboration) is a partership between academia and industry to facilitate the application of digital skin imaging to study and help reduce melanoma mortality.
 The [ISIC archive](https://isic-archive.com/#images) contains over 13,000 skin lesion images with labels either benign or malignant.
 We download a sample of the images from ISIC archive.

 2. [Modeling](code/02_modeling/modeling.ipynb)

-Within modeling step, the following substeps are performed.
+In modeling step, the following substeps are performed.

 * Dataset Creation
+In order to generate a Dataset object in AMLPCV, provide a root directory of images on the local disk.

 * Image Visualization and annotation
+Visualize the images in the dataset object, and correct some of the labels if necessary.

 * Image Augmentation
+Augment a dataset object using the transformations described in the [imgaug](https://github.com/aleju/imgaug) library.

 * DNN Model Definition
+Define the model architecture used in the training step.
+Six different per-trained deep neural network models are supported in AMLPCV: AlexNet, Resnet-18, Resnet-34, and Resnet-50, Resnet-101, and Resnet-152.

 * Classifier Training
+Train the neural networks

 * Evaluation and Visualization
+The evaluation module provides functionality to evaluate the performance of the trained model on an independent test dataset.
+The evaluation metrics include accuracy, precision and recall, and ROC curve.

-Those substeps are further explained in the corresponding Jupyter Notebook.
+Those substeps are explained in detail in the corresponding Jupyter Notebook.
 We also provided guidelines for turning the parameters such as learning rate, mini batch size, and dropout rate to further improve the model performance.

 3. [Deployment](code/03\_deployment/deployment.ipynb)